 Exmouth is approximately a 13 hour drive from Perth in Western Australia, or a 2 hour flight from Perth.
+If you drive, you can make it and amazing Road Trip with so many fabulous sites in between.
 While there are some interesting places to visit on a northern drive from Perth, we chose to fly.
 Flying gave us more time in the North West Cape – a good decision.

 It is not absolutely necessary to have a car here.
 I am so glad we decided to reserve one, though – a last minute decision.
 All of the snorkeling and water excursion operations do pick-ups, so no need for a car if that is the only activity.
 The RV park, where we rented a cabin, is close enough to walk to town.
 Although it is the desert with broiling hot sun and no trees; I would not have wanted to walk to town.
 Visiting the radio towers (built and originally manned by the US), lighthouse, or Indian Ocean beaches, requires a car.
 We didn’t use our car much, but were glad to have it for food shopping, and sightseeing around the Cape.